Importing Data

 )

-You can also import files without using a database connection.
+You can also import files without going through a database connection.

-• Specify the location of the files in the data_folder argument.
+For this, specify the file location in the data_folder argument.

-For example, let’s say the files for my database are in the folder /data/mimic-omop/:
+For example, let’s say my database files are in the /data/mimic-iv-demo/ folder:

 /data/mimic-iv-demo/